SimBench: Benchmarking the Ability of Large Language Models to Simulate Human Behaviors: Creating SimBench

-2) \textbf{Participant Diversity}: \textsc{SimBench} captures a rich demographic landscape spanning more than 130 different countries across six continents.
-While five datasets include US-based crowdworkers, the international scope of \textsc{SimBench} is substantial: 3 datasets (e.g., LatinoBarometro, AfroBarometer) exclusively feature participants from regions outside the US, 4 datasets (e.g., GlobalOpinionQA, TISP) draw from multi-country samples across different continents, and 2 datasets collect responses from a global pool of internet users.
+2) \textbf{Participant Diversity}: \textsc{SimBench} captures a rich demographic landscape spanning more than 130 different countries across six continents (see Appendix~\ref{app:country_breakdown} for a full country-level breakdown). \textsc{SimBench} prioritizes international representation: samples from the Anglosphere West constitute only 27.9\% of the data.\footnote{We define the Anglosphere West as the U.S., Canada, U.K., Australia, and New Zealand.
+Even using a broader definition of ``the West'' that includes Western Europe, these nations account for less than half (45.9\%) of the benchmark.} This substantial global scope is driven by a diverse collection of sources: 3 datasets (e.g., Latinobarómetro, Afrobarometer) exclusively feature participants from regions outside the US, 4 datasets (e.g., GlobalOpinionQA, TISP) draw from multi-country samples across different continents, and 2 datasets collect responses from a global pool of internet users.
 Importantly, 8 out of the 20 datasets employ representative sampling techniques, enhancing the ecological validity of these constituent components.
-To perform well on SimBench, LLMs must therefore demonstrate the ability to accurately simulate the behavior of human participants across diverse cultural, linguistic, and socioeconomic backgrounds.\footnote{Note that, while some constituent datasets recruit representative samples, \textsc{SimBench} as a whole is not fully representative of any single population.
+To perform well on \textsc{SimBench}, LLMs must therefore demonstrate the ability to accurately simulate the behavior of human participants across diverse cultural, linguistic, and socioeconomic backgrounds.\footnote{Note that, while some constituent datasets recruit representative samples, \textsc{SimBench} as a whole is not fully representative of any single population.
 We discuss this limitation in Appendix~\ref{limitations}.}